soleo/gradle-azure-assets-publisher/README.md

 With the plugin installed, a set of new tasks, prefixed "azurePublish" will be added, one for each build type.

-For example: to upload a debug build, run the following from terminal:
+For example: to upload a build, run the following from terminal:

 ```
-gradlew azurePublishDebug
+gradlew azurePublishAssets
 ```